Creativity in art: the ultimate overview

 From Germany with love,

 Want to understand what art inspiration really is, and how to get inspired?
-Read my blog post entitled "The truth about art inspiration + how to find inspiration and stay inspired as a visual artist".
+Read my blog post "The truth about art inspiration + how to find inspiration and stay inspired as a visual artist", and listen to my podcast episode with Susan Hopkinson.